History of AATS

 The charter members were Walter L. Bogert, William S. Brady, Dudley Buck, George Fergusson, Yeatman Griffith, George Hamlin, Frederick H. Haywood, Sergei Klibansky, Gardner Lamson, Francis Rogers, Oscar Saenger, Oscar Seagle, George E. Shea, Percy Rector Stephens, and Herbert Witherspoon.

-2012 will mark the 90th anniversary of AATS founding.
-Over the past eight decades, it has continued to champion various aspects of the profession as a whole.
+The Academy will celebrate its 100th anniversary in 2020.
+For almost a century the Academy has championed various aspects of the profession as a whole.
 Listed below are some unique events of the Academy’s early history, as well as more recent items, which may be of particular interest to those concerned with various legal and ethical activities of the profession.

 1922 The Academy organized and led a successful movement to prevent the licensing of teachers of singing by the municipal authorities of New York.

 1928 The Academy secured financial aid from the Carnegie Corporation to further the investigation by Professor G. Oscar Russell of Ohio State University into the investigation of vocal production and enlisted the aid of famous singers for demonstration purposes in this regard.

 1927-30 The Academy assisted the Federal Trade Commission with advice and information in the conduct of the Commission’s case against “The Perfect Voice Institute” of Chicago, which resulted in an order forbidding the respondents to continue their false and misleading statements and their unfair methods of competition.

 1930 The Academy brought about by intervention in the New York City Zoning Law Case in an appeal to the highest courts of New York State, the Court of Appeals, whose decision affirmed the status of teachers of music as professional people and assured them the right to practice their profession unhindered by the provisions of the Zoning Law.